 When profit is the motivation behind our actions, things are likely to go awry.
 We have seen the perfect example of this recently in the European Parliament.
 In their process of trying to define what is and is not considered a green alternative, the European Parliament decided that natural gas and nuclear energy are now considered green.
 We hope this is not the beginning of a global trend of greenwashing.
 Just like the vegan label is now used to whitewash the exploitation of animals, sustainable alternatives are not immune to these pressures.

 Unfortunately, the European Parliament also decided to consider animal fats as allowable in SAF, all but guaranteeing its increased usage, at least on the European continent.
-There will be further negotiations in September 2022, but we do not expect any material changes.
+These came into effect in January 2024 with some important tweaks since we first published this article.

 Our position and advice for businesses are consistent and that is to always give the consumer as much information as possible so they can make an informed choice.
-We encourage airlines that will not be using SAF made from animal fats to inform customers of this fact and/or get certified vegan.
+We encourage airlines that will not be using SAF made from animals to inform customers.
+Let customers know what kind of plane and what kind of fuel their planes will be using and make it easy for people to choose what they want during the buying process.

-Due to climate change via the exploitation of animals and the high emissions of flights, we should have already refrained from flying, but this additional information may prove to be a stronger motivation to avoid flying altogether, at least for those who self-identify as vegan.
+Due to the exploitation of animals in flying, we should have already refrained from it, but for some this additional information may prove to be a stronger motivation to avoid flying altogether, at least for those who self-identify as vegan.